 Das Leben der Anderen is possibly the best film about people watching; even if the person doing that watching just happens to be a spy!
 Gerd Wiesler works for the secret police and is spying on writer Georg Dreyman and his lover Christa Sieland.
 Wiesler believes that Dreyman is disloyal to the Communist Party, so begins to follow his every move.
 In doing so, Wiesler becomes more involved with and intrigued by their lives.
 Das Leben der Anderson is going to have you, much like Wiesler, involved and intrigued from start to finish.
 The film is directed by Florian Henckel von Donnersmarck.
 You can see the trailer for the film here.

 Learning German?
 Check out our free placement test to see how your level measures up!

 Pina is a tribute to the late choreographer Pina Bausch.
-It was supposed to be a documentary involving Pina herself, but unfortunately she died during the time of filming.
+It was supposed to be a documentary involving Pina herself, but unfortunately, she died during the time of filming.
 Director Wim Wenders initially cancelled the production, though the other dancers of dance company Tanztheater Wuppertal persuaded him to continue.
-Pina's life story and work is celebrated through these dancers giving you an insight to both her world and the life of a dancer.
+Pina's life story and work are celebrated through these dancers giving you an insight into both her world and the life of a dancer.
 This is an intimate watch where you feel as though you are there with the dancers, learning the story behind Pina's choreography and making you wish you could dance just like Pina.
 You can see a trailer for the film here.